njoyard/ist/README.markdown

 Using string interpolation is not possible with ID or class qualifiers, but you can use `[.className={{ variable }}]` and `[.id={{ variable }}]`

-### Block directives
+### Control structures

+#### Conditionals

+You can render parts of the tree conditionnaly using @if and @unless directives as follows:

+	@if some.property.is.truthy
+		div.willBeRendered

+	@unless some.property.is.truthy
+		div.willNotBeRendered

+Usual javascript truthiness is used here.

+#### Context switching

+When accessing the same part of the context object repeatedly, you may want to use the @with directive to make the template more readable:

+	span
+		"{{ deeply.nested.object.property1 }}"
+		"{{ deeply.nested.object.property2 }}"

+	div.clearer
+		@with deeply.nested.object
+			"{{ property1 }}"
+			"{{ property2 }}"

+#### Array iteration

+You can render part of the tree repeatedly for each element of an array using the @each directive as follows:

+	@each articles
+		h1
+			"{{ title }}"
+		div
+			"{{ content }}"

+Under the @each directive, the special `loop` variable enables access to iteration details:

+	@each elements
+		@if loop.first
+			"first element"
+			br
+		"element {{ loop.index }} of {{ loop.length }}"
+		br
+		@if loop.last
+			"the last one"

+The `loop.outer` variable enables acces to the outer context:

+	@each elements
+		"{{ loop.outer.elements.length }} should equal {{ loop.length }}"

+#### External template inclusion

+A template file can be included in an other one using the `@include` directive:

+	@include "path/to/template"
+	@include "path/to/template.ist"
+	@include 'path/to/template'
+	@include 'path/to/template.ist'

+The `@include`d template will be rendered in the current context.
+When loading templates with the `ist!` plugin, included template paths must be relative (ie. path/to/a must refer to path/to/b as `@include "b"` or `@include "b.ist"` when loaded as `ist!path/to/a`), and are loaded automatically.

+However, when a template string is compiled directly, dependencies must have been loaded prior to rendering.
+In the first example above, the helper will look for AMD modules named either `path/to/template`, `path/to/template.ist`, `ist!path/to/template` or `text!path/to/template.ist`.
+One of these modules must resolve to either a template string or a compiled IST template.

+## Defining custom directive helpers

-Block directives are used to control node generation with the help of context properties.
+Directives are used to control node generation with the help of context properties.
 They allow to define custom iterators and handlers to operate on a narrowed down rendering context.
-If you're used to [handlebars blocks][2], you'll find out that IST block directives work in the same way.
+If you're used to [handlebars blocks][2], you'll find out that IST directives work in a very similar way.

-#### Defining block helpers
+#### Defining directive helpers

-The syntax of block directives is as follows:
+The syntax of directives is as follows:

-	@directiveName path.to.context.property param1="value" param2="value"
+	@directiveName path.to.context.property
 		div.subtree
 			...

+Instead of a context property value, directives can be called with a "direct" string value, using a single- or double-quoted string as argument:

+	@directiveName "direct value"
+		div.subtree
+			...

+	@directiveName 'direct value'
+		div.subtree
+			...

+Finally, directives can be called without any argument:

+	@directiveName
+		div.subtree
+			...

-Block helpers are used to render @directiveName blocks.
-Defining a helper is done using the following call:
+Directive helpers are defined using the following call:

-	ist.registerHelper('directiveName', function(subctx, subTemplate) {
+	ist.registerHelper('directiveName', function(subContext, subTemplate) {
 		// Helper code
 	});

+*TODO*

 Helpers are called with the current rendering context as `this`, and with the narrowed down context as the first argument (`path.to.context.property` in the example above).
 The second argument is an object with the following properties: